Chamath Palihapitiya: Social media

 In 2017, Palihapitiya sparked discussion about social media's societal consequences, drawing from his experience at Facebook.
-He argued that while social platforms could be "a force for good," their design created "dopamine-driven feedback loops" that could harm social discourse and behavior.
+He warned that social media platforms' engagement-maximization algorithms created psychological feedback loops that encouraged addictive usage patterns, potentially contributing to anxiety and depression.
+He specifically criticized features designed to maximize engagement metrics rather than user well-being.
 This perspective extends to his personal life, where he actively limits his children's screen time and social media exposure, emphasizing direct engagement over technological dependence.

 California gubernatorial campaign

 In January 2021 media outlets including Axios and Politico reported that Palihapitiya was exploring a campaign to replace California Governor Gavin Newsom if a recall election succeeded.
 On 25 January he stated that he would join the race and laid out a platform that included eliminating the state income tax, offering education vouchers, providing a two thousand dollar credit for every child born in California, and positioning the state as a hub for climate and technology jobs.
 He also shared a campaign website created by a supporter.

 In February 2021, however, Palihapitiya declared he would not run for governor.